-The Swiss Genomics Forum I #SGF19 I organized by the Health 2030 Genome Center, will bring together researchers, clinicians, patient communities, and other stakeholder groups to meet and discuss about the future of genomics.
+The second Swiss Genomics Forum I #SGF21 I organized by the Health 2030 Genome Center will be held online.
+It will bring together researchers, clinicians, patient communities, and other stakeholder groups to meet and discuss the future of genomics.

-The following themes will be explored at the SGF2019:
+The following themes will be explored at the SGF2021:

 - Genomics: opportunities and challenges

 - Diseases: latest genomics-based diagnostic and therapeutic approaches

 - Personalized Health: relevance and impact of genomic medicine

 - Data: legal and ethical issues around sharing patient data